Apr 28, 2026

 • Risk level: Low, as long as you repay the balance when your next paycheck comes.

 Only use a cash advance for the amount you’re short and not the full ring price.
-Having the borrowed amount small makes repayment easy and keeps you out of a cycle of short-term borrowing.
+Keeping the borrowed amount small makes repayment easy and keeps you out of a cycle of short-term borrowing.

 If you have time on your side, saving up and paying cash is the most financially sound option of all.
 You won’t pay any interest, take on any debt or have any monthly payments, and you’ll own that beautiful ring from day one.